nickzoic/nick.zoic.org/art/multi-material-3d-printing-openscad-cura-geeetech/index.md

 M163 S2 P0.2
 M164 S3
 ```

+You can reassign virtual tools 0, 1 and 2 as well!

 Once these virtual tools are set up, Cura will automatically
 use them for the different extruders using the tool change